ros2/design/articles/realtime.md

 Original Author: {{ page.author }}

+This document seeks to summarize the requirements of real-time computing and the challenges of implementing real-time performance.
+It also lays out options for how ROS 2 could be structured to enforce real-time compatibility.

 Robotic systems need to be responsive.
 In mission critical applications, a delay of less than a millisecond in the system can cause a catastrophic failure.
 For ROS 2.0 to capture the needs of the robotics community, the core software components must not interfere with the requirements of real-time computing.

 # Definition of Real-time Computing

+The definition of real-time computing requires the definition of a few other key terms:

+* Determinism: A system is deterministic if it always produces the same output for a known input.
+The output of a nondeterministic system will have random variations.
+* Deadline: A deadline is the finite window of time in which a certain task must be completed.
+* Quality of Service: The overall performance of a network.
+Includes factors such as bandwith, throughput, availability, jitter, latency, and error rates.

 Real-time software guarantees correct computation at the correct time.
-Hard real-time software systems have a set of strict deadlines, and missing a deadline is considered a failure.
+Hard real-time software systems have a set of strict deadlines, and missing a deadline is considered a system failure.

-Soft real-time systems degrade their quality of service if a deadline is missed.
+Soft real-time systems try to reach deadlines but do not fail if a deadline is missed.
+However, they may degrade their quality of service in such an event to improve responsiveness.

+Firm real-time systems treat information delivered/computations made after a deadline as invalid.
+Like soft real-time systems, they do not fail after a missed deadline, and they may degrade QoS if a deadline is missed.
+(1) (2)

 Real-time computer systems are often associated with low-latency systems.
 Many applications of real-time computing are also low-latency applications (for example, automated piloting systems must be reactive to sudden changes in the environment).